Best Places to Get Irish Food in San Francisco

 Durty Nelly’s

 Durty Nelly’s is a lively Irish pub and restaurant located in San Francisco’s Outer Sunset neighborhood.
-What really sets Durty Nelly’s apart is its community-focused atmosphere.
-The pub is a popular gathering spot for locals, with events like trivia nights, live music, and Irish dancing drawing crowds throughout the week.
-And with its cozy booths, wood-paneled walls, and friendly bartenders, it’s the perfect spot to unwind with a pint of Guinness and some hearty Irish fare.
+What really sets Durty Nelly’s apart is its the atmosphere.
+The pub is a popular gathering spot for locals, with events like trivia nights, live music and Irish dancing drawing crowds throughout the week.
+And with its cozy booths, wood-paneled walls and super friendly bartenders, it’s the perfect spot to unwind with a pint of Guinness and some Irish food.

 The food at Durty Nelly’s is delicious and traditional, but they go the extra mile to add some other unique foods with an Irish twist that make a visit well worth it.
 Along with traditional Irish favorites, their menu boasts homemade sausage rolls and delectable deep-fried mashed potato balls, (aka Durty Balls), which are stuffed with cheddar and bacon.
-To add to the diverse selection, they also offer curry fries, a Dublin specialty resembling poutine but with savory curry sauce, and impeccably fried fish and chips.
+They also offer curry fries, a Dublin specialty resembling poutine but with savory curry sauce, and impeccably fried fish and chips.

 Durty Nelly’s